matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 * Parsing reply fallbacks can be tricky. ([#350](https://github.com/matrix-org/matrix-spec/issues/350))
 * It is unclear how to handle a reply to a reply. ([#372](https://github.com/matrix-org/matrix-spec/issues/372))
 * Localization of replies is not possible when the content is embedded into the event.
 * It is not possible to fully redact an event once it is replied to.
-This causes both trust & safety and right to be forgotten issues.
+This causes issues with Trust & Safety where spam or other removed content remains visible, and may cause issues with the GDPR Right to be Forgotten.
 * There are a variety of implementation bugs related to reply fallback handling.

 More details and considerations are provided in the appendices, but these are